e-candeloro/Digital-Hormone-Model-Robotic-Swarm/README.md

 Changing the number of turtles on a low number will make the emerging self-organization behaviours disappear.
 Increasing the number of turtles over a certain number will make the self-organization behaviours appear and at that point increasing the number of turtles will not affect greatly the system behaviour.
+### Adding explosions (damages) in the environment
+[video here]
+Simulating random explosions that will kill the agents in a given radius (from a random patch in the environment) shows interesting results in regards of the self-organization capabilities of the swarm.
+When an explosions occurs, agents re-organize to fill the new non-occupied spaces, even if the number of turtles is lower than before the damage.

 ## EXTENDING THE MODEL